SandraBollo/assignment--fullstack-js-04-data-access/README.md

 - [x] **Create a connection to the db in application** (`server.js`)
   + configure the express app's connection to the db.
   + you should use a `dbConnect.js` in the `src/database/` directory
-  + pass the db connection to `app.locals.db` to give the application universal access to the db connection.
+  + pass the db connection to `app.locals.db` to give the routes access to the db connection on the `req` object.

 - [x] **Query data in `apiRouter.js`**